uiuxmathesh/Student-Information-System/Documentation/Select, Where, Between  and Like.md

     FROM [enrollments]
     WHERE [student_id] = 'S0001' AND [course_id] = 'C0005'
     ```

+5. Update the "Courses" table to assign a specific teacher to a course.
+Choose any course and teacher from the respective tables

+    Let's say we're updating the course with course_id = 'C0010'.
+It is assigned to teacher with teacher_id = 'T0008'.
+    We're going to update the teeacher_id to 'T0010'

+    ```sql
+    UPDATE [course]
+    SET [teacher_id] = 'T0010'
+    WHERE [course_id] = 'C0010'
+    ```

-7. Delete a specific student from the "Students" table and remove all their enrollment records from the "Enrollments" table.
+6. Delete a specific student from the "Students" table and remove all their enrollment records from the "Enrollments" table.
 Be sure to maintain referential integrity

     It is given that we need to delete a record from **'students'** table.
 While doing so we must also delete the records in the **'enrollments'** table which are associated with the particular `student_id` that gets deleted.
 Additionally, we need to also delete records from **'payments'** table as that might also be associated with that particular `student-id`.
 This helps to ensure that the referential integrity remains unaffected.